zevinza/mkp-cinema-ticketing/README.md

-# Simple Online Shop
+# MKP Cinema Ticketing

-This Project is created to make a RESTful API for online shop application written with go programming language and go-fiber framework.
+This Project is created to make a RESTful API for Online Order Cinema Ticketing written with go programming language and go-fiber framework.

 before running this application, make sure you have these Prequisites: